HashiniEdandupola/SF-Coursework/README.md

 ## About The Project
-Implementing full functional distributed system for bank.
+Implementing full functional distributed system for hotel.
 This is the basic summary of this project.<br>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Built With
-* HTML
-* CSS
-* JavaScript
-* Mysql
-* Java servelet
-* Jsp
+* python
-* Java Beans
+* django

 <p align ="right">(<a href="#top">back to top</a>)</p>